 What is Molluscum Contagiosum?

-Molluscum contagiosum is a skin infection caused by a virus called MCV.
+Molluscum contagiosum (MC) is a skin infection caused by a virus called MCV.
 Think of viruses as occurring in families.
 Just as a sister and brother are more alike than a boy and girl from different families, viruses in the same family share similar properties and behavior.

-Fortunately, molluscum is harmless — just unsightly.
+Fortunately, this condition is harmless — just unsightly.
 This viral skin infection causes highly contagious, raised papules, or small bumps, on the skin.
 Molluscum is a common infection in the United States, occurs worldwide, and equally between male and female genders, and by some estimates accounts for 1% of all diagnoses of skin disorders in the US.

 Pox viruses are notorious for their ability to evade the host’s immune system by both active and passive mechanisms, and this helps explain why molluscum can persist so long — sometimes years.

 How Do You Contract It?

 Molluscum is common in children.
 In fact, it’s probably the most common unheard-of skin condition around!
 If your child has MC, you become an overnight expert; if you child never gets it, you probably will never hear of it.